armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   N = -1.
 * The final output is multiplied by the cofactor of Curve448, 4.

-H2C-Curve25519-SHA512-Elligator2-FFSTV is defined as in H2C-Curve25519-SHA-512-Elligator2-Clear
+H2C-Curve25519-SHA512-Elligator2-ROM is defined as in H2C-Curve25519-SHA-512-Elligator2-Clear
-except HashToCurve is defined to be {#ffstv} where F is {#elligator2}.
+except HashToCurve is defined to be {#rom} where F is {#elligator2}.

-H2C-Curve448-SHA512-Elligator2-FFSTV is defined as in H2C-Curve448-SHA-512-Elligator2-Clear
+H2C-Curve448-SHA512-Elligator2-ROM is defined as in H2C-Curve448-SHA-512-Elligator2-Clear
-except HashToCurve is defined to be {#ffstv} where F is {#elligator2}.
+except HashToCurve is defined to be {#rom} where F is {#elligator2}.

 # IANA Considerations